Utkarssh11/kuvaka-gemini-clone-assignment/README.md

 # Gemini Frontend Clone

-A simple, responsive frontend clone of a Gemini-style AI chat app built with React.
+A simple, responsive frontend clone of a Gemini-style AI chat app built with React

 ## Features